Snowflake is a popular cloud-based data warehouse known for its speed, scalability, and reliability.

 IAM Role ARN: Enter the ARN of the IAM role.

-It is highly recommended to enable this setting as the access keys-based authentication method is now deprecated.
+Enable this setting as the access keys-based authentication method is now deprecated.

 If Role-based Authentication is disabled, you need to enter the AWS Access Key ID and AWS Secret Access Key to authorize RudderStack to write to your S3 bucket.
 Refer to these S3 permissions.